Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Vintage Brooklyn Flea Market| ©Ankur Verma

-After your visit to the pine library, one of the best things to do in Brooklyn is to take a stroll through the Brooklyn Flea Market every Saturday from 10AM to 5PM from April to October.
-It's a vintage flea market featuring a variety of goods (clothing, furniture, books, costume jewellery and crafts) lovingly displayed by over 150 local vendors and artisans.
+After your visit to the pine library, one of the best things to do in Brooklyn is to go to the Brooklyn Flea Market every Saturday from 10AM to 17PM from April to October.
+It's a vintage flea market offering a variety of goods (clothing, furniture, books, costume jewellery and crafts) lovingly displayed by over 150 local vendors and artisans.

-You can also take advantage of your cultural visit to explore the borough of Brooklyn, especially the famous Brooklyn Bridge.
+You can also take advantage of your cultural visit to tour the Brooklyn borough, especially the famous Brooklyn Bridge.
 You've seen it a thousand times in movies and on TV, but crossing it is an unforgettable and magical experience.
 You don't know how impressive it is until you cross it, an image that will stick in your memory as a traveller forever!
 Here are the top 10 things to do and see in Brooklyn.

 Is it advisable to go to the Brooklyn Museum with children?

-If you are travelling to New York with children you should know that the Brooklyn Museum organises activities on the first Saturday of every month also for children.
+If you are travelling to New York with children you should know that the Brooklyn Museum organizes activities on the first Saturday of every month for children as well.
 There are free half-hour art sessions led by teaching artists for the little ones.
 For example, in one of the classes they built a miniature roller coaster.
 Are you up for this creative plan with your family?

 However, we all know that museums can be exhausting.
 And for them, even more so.
-If you are currently imagining your child running around the museum like a madman, don't worry, because the institution has prepared some simple tips for visiting the museum as a family.
+If at this moment, you are imagining your child running like crazy through the halls of the museum, don't worry, because the institution has drawn up some simple tips for visiting the museum as a family.

 Practical tips for visiting a museum with children:

-• Choose a time of day for the field trip that is best for your children and their energy levels.
+• Choose a time of day for the excursion that is best for your children and their energy levels.

 • Be flexible.
 If your children get tired or restless, be prepared for a plan B, such as going to the cafeteria or the shop to look at the children's toys.